What Is STS Prepaid Electricity Vending?

 7. Electricity flows.
 The meter deducts credit as the consumer uses power, and automatically disconnects when credit reaches zero.

-A well-designed vending system like Ivend handles all of this automatically, including tariff management, multi-vendor token generation, payment gateway integration, and reporting.
+A vending system like Ivend handles all of this automatically — tariff management, multi-vendor token generation, payment gateway integration, and reporting.

 6. STS Editions: What You Need to Know